Gardens Of Bali

 Oriental gardens are gardens with a purpose.

 They are gardens filled with symbolism.
-They attempt to create a peaceful ambience, often through simplicity of design.
+They attempt to create a peaceful ambiance, often through simplicity of design.
 Balinese gardens frequently avoid clutter, and consciously avoid using an excessive variety of materials.
 The number of plant varieties is often limited.
 Cultivars are often planted in mass, to create an effect.

 Balinese gardens strive to create harmony and balance, often by imitating nature but rarely through the use of symmetry in the design.
 As a person moves through the garden, a series of pictures or images should unfold.
 For this reason it is important that the design creates a sense of enclosure.